cms-dpoa/cat-hackathon/README.md

 git commit -m "dir-subdir: short description" git push origin <yourname-branchname>
 ```

+Then, make a pull request in the GitHub web interface.
+In the pull request title or text, add "closes #N" with the number of issue, and the issue will be closed automatically at merge.
+For trivial changes, merge the PR yourself, if there's something you would like to discuss, request a review.

 Once your new code is pushed and merged to the main branch, for the next developments, remember to start your next development branch from the `main` branch and pull the updates to your local area.